Codedtayo/Wine-Quality-Analysis/README.md

 ## Results
 ### Model Performance
 After training multiple models, the following results were obtained:
-- **Random Forest Classifier**: Achieved the highest accuracy of approximately 85%, making it the best-performing model for predicting wine quality.
+- **Random Forest Classifier**: Achieved the highest accuracy of approximately 82%, making it the best-performing model for predicting wine quality.
 This model demonstrated a balanced trade-off between precision and recall.
-- **Support Vector Machine (SVM)**: Showed a good accuracy of around 82%, but with higher computational time.
+- **Support Vector Machine (SVM)**: Showed a good accuracy of hich served as a good baseline for comparison.
-- **Logistic Regression**: Provided an accuracy of 78%, which served as a good baseline for comparison.
+- **Logistic Regression**: Provided an accuracy of 73%.

 ### Key Insights
 - **Alcohol Content**: Higher alcohol levels generally correlated with higher quality ratings.